hauntsaninja/pyp/README.md

 ls | pyp 'sorted(set(lines))'
 ```

-`pyp` lets you run snippets of Python before and after.
-Note if you run into trouble with
+`pyp` lets you run snippets of Python before and after processing input.
+Note if you run into
-semicolons and want a new line, you can just pass another string to `pyp`.
+trouble with semicolons and want a new line, you can just pass another string to `pyp`.
 You can also always pipe `pyp` to `pyp`!

 ```